 On our Shimla Toy Train ride, in the hills of Himachal, we found ourselves in the company of an elderly gentleman, O P Sharma who to this day travels to Shimla daily from his home in Shoghi to meet his friends and spend time in the reading room.
 We were on our way to Taradevi Temple and he was kind enough to tell us that we should be getting off at Shoghi and not Taradevi for an easy access to the temple located on a hill.
 It was a wonderful time chugging through the scenic beauty of Himachal and listening to the stories he had to share.

 One such story related to how the rail route was finally constructed for this hill station.
-As per the locals, the onus of the rail route is on a simpleton, fondly called ‘pagla baba‘ or mad man.
-Apparently pagla baba used to dream up the rail route at night, and in the morning spill it out to the Britishers who were repeatedly failing to get it right otherwise.
-It is said that the blueprint was prepared based on the baba’s inputs.
-Since Mr. Sharma’s family has been in Himachal for generations, we had to believe this story, something we may never find in books or records but as reference* and trivia.
+As per the locals, the onus of the rail route is on a blessed simpleton, Bhalku fondly called ‘pagla baba’.
+Apparently baba used to dream (divine gift) the rail route at night, and in the morning spill it out to the Britishers who were repeatedly failing to get it right otherwise.
+It is said that the final blueprint was prepared based on the baba’s inputs.
+Since Mr. Sharma’s family has been in Himachal for generations, we had to believe this story, something we may never find documented in books or records but as reference* and trivia.

 ….and, if you like what you just read, do ‘like it’ & ‘share it’.
 Non WordPress users please ‘rate’ it to express your appreciation 🙂 Also do not forget to ‘follow the blog’ to remain updated about newer posts ❤